Usufruct: History

 In some now-disused systems of customary law among the indigenous peoples of the Americas, usufruct refers to the legal concept that all land is publicly owned, but individuals and groups can acquire the right to use certain areas, usually for agriculture.
 Some cultures held this to be similar in concept to a perfect usufruct; one could not damage the land so as to reduce its future productivity.
 Ancient examples of usufruct are found in the Code of Hammurabi and the Law of Moses.
 The Law of Moses forbade landowners from harvesting the edges of their fields, and reserved the gleanings for the poor.

-Thomas Jefferson famously wrote in 1789 that "Earth belongs in usufruct to the living."
+Thomas Jefferson wrote in 1789 that "Earth belongs in usufruct to the living."
 Jefferson's metaphor means that, like a usufructuary, human beings have the right to use the earth for their own benefit and derive profit from it, but only to the extent that their actions do not impoverish the earth's bounty for future generations.
 It was, in other words, an expression both of rights (of the living) and obligations (of the living to those yet to be born).
 Jefferson's use of the word "living" is critical here: he meant that the usufructuaries of the world are those who are alive, not deceased past generations.
 This idea would profoundly influence Jefferson over the course of his life, and would lead to his acknowledgement that the Constitution of the United States would be revised by future generations, and was part of the reason that the Constitution includes a provision for its own amendment.